markhazleton/SampleMvcCRUD/README.md

 - **Issues:** Provide a detailed report of any bugs you encounter and open an issue on [GitHub](https://github.com/markhazleton/SampleMvcCrud/issues).
 - **Documentation:** If you'd like to fix a typo or beef up the docs, you can fork the project, make your changes, and submit a pull request.
 - **Code:** Make a fix and submit it as a pull request.
+- **Platform:**  Right now this has a MVC Web soltution, would love a React/Vue or Mobile version, but my skills are not there yet.

 ## Author